emorway-usgs/modflow6/distribution/README.md

 - copy `develop.tex` into a new file `doc/ReleaseNotes/previous/vx.y.z.tex` (where `x.y.z` is the semantic version just released)
 - add a new entry like `\input{./previous/vx.y.z.tex}` to line 3 of `doc/ReleaseNotes/appendixA.tex`
-- overwrite `develop.tex` with the contents of `doc/ReleaseNotes/vx.y.z-template.tex`
+- clear `develop.toml`

-Now new changes can be added to `develop.tex` as development proceeds.
+Now new changes can be added to `develop.toml` as development proceeds until the next release.

 **Note**: Newly deprecated MF6IO options are included in the release notes.
 See the [developer docs](../DEVELOPER.md#deprecation-policy) for more info on MF6's deprecation policy, searching for deprecations among DFNs, and generating a deprecations table for insertion into the release notes.